core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Topic-Data Discovery

-Within a topic, there is the "topic-data" topic property.
-The "topic-data" contains the URI of the resource used for publishing and subscribing.
+Within a topic, there is the "topic-data" topic property that contains the URI of the topic-data resource used for publishing and subscribing.
 So retrieving the topic will also provide the URL of the topic-data resource (see {{topic-get-resource}}).

 The topic-data resources use the resource type 'core.ps.data'.
 It is also possible to discover a list of topic-data resources, by sending a request to the collection resource with a query parameter rt=core.ps.data as shown below.
 Every topic collection resource MUST support this query.